 If you're happy with your investments, opt for a stock transfer.
 If you want to start afresh, go for a cash transfer.

-And if you would prefer to transfer to the safety of cash, it is now possible to transfer to a cash Isa, without losing the Isa status on your money.
+If you would prefer to transfer to the safety of cash, it is now possible to transfer to a cash Isa without losing the Isa status on your money.

 3. Contact your new provider or visit its website